clux/probes.hugo/content/post/2020-10-04-antimagic-revisited.md

 ![fireball](/imgs/antimagic/fireball.jpg)

-This is probably a good thing, because a similar case can be made against `DBF` inside [Time Stop](https://roll20.net/compendium/dnd5e/Time%20Stop#content); a [tradition](https://www.dndbeyond.com/forums/dungeons-dragons-discussion/rules-game-mechanics/10141-spells-time-stop-and-delayed-fireball-question) is [too cool](https://www.reddit.com/r/dndnext/comments/f8jb53/how_would_time_stop_and_delayed_blast_fireball/) to [not work](https://thinkdm.org/2018/02/03/can-you-cast-multiple-delayed-blast-fireballs-during-time-stop/).
+This is probably a good thing, because a similar case can be made against `DBF` inside [Time Stop](https://roll20.net/compendium/dnd5e/Time%20Stop#content); a [tradition](https://www.dndbeyond.com/forums/dungeons-dragons-discussion/rules-game-mechanics/10141-spells-time-stop-and-delayed-fireball-question) that is [too cool](https://www.reddit.com/r/dndnext/comments/f8jb53/how_would_time_stop_and_delayed_blast_fireball/) to [not work](https://thinkdm.org/2018/02/03/can-you-cast-multiple-delayed-blast-fireballs-during-time-stop/).

 ## Antimagic Field vs...
 ### 1. ForceCage
-Let's look at how cancellation texts interact; `ForceCage` does not prevent magic being cast inside as long as the point of origin does not cross the boundary; so [you can cast `AMF` inside of a `ForceCage`](https://www.giantitp.com/comics/oots0627.html).
+Let's look at how cancellation texts interact; `ForceCage` does not prevent magic being cast inside as long as the point of origin does not cross the boundary; so [AMF suppresses FC](https://www.giantitp.com/comics/oots0627.html).

-The result being a `AMF` 10ft sphere sphere partially protruding a 10x10ft rectangle, allowing for some funny geometrical problems - if you are inclined to do some on-the-fly trig.
+The result being a 10ft sphere sphere partially protruding a 10x10ft `FC rectangle, allowing for some funny geometrical problems - if you are inclined to do some on-the-fly trig.

 > AMF: If the Sphere overlaps an area of magic, the part of the area that is covered by the Sphere is suppressed.

 Note that there's no __dynamic movement__ or __dynamic extensions__ for spell effects (movement typically happen as a discrete point at the start of a casters turn); `AMF` would leave the `ForceCage` active, just partially disabled where the the caster's sphere is covering it.

 ### 2. Self
-A final note, of its uncancellability; two `AMF`s do not cancel out each other.
+A final note of its uncancellability; two `AMF`s do not cancel out each other.
 Their "sphere of influence" simply become their union.

 > `AMF`: the spheres created by different antimagic field Spells don't nullify each other.